 Red Baron pays 60 euros/month, including a fast Internet connection (up to 100 MHz/sec) and one Website domain.
 The monthly sum also includes a telephone flat rate in the EU, Switzerland, and the US.
 These flat rates are the main reason why I keep my landline.

-For a long the two-wire analog telephone connection is history.
-My landline comprises four mobile stations distributed in my apartment that work with VoIP (Voice over Internet Protocol).
+For a long time, the two-wire analog telephone connection has been a relic.
+My landline consists of four mobile stations spread throughout my apartment, all using VoIP (Voice over Internet Protocol).
 Still, when somebody rarely calls me on my Festnetz, I am usually too late to pick up one of the receivers before the last ring.
-Luckily these units let you call back instantaneously.
-Consequently, I no longer proffer my Festnetznummer and replaced it with my mobile number, for I always carry my iPhone.
+Luckily, these units let you call back instantaneously.
+Consequently, I no longer proffer my Festnetznummer and replaced it with my mobile number, as I always carry my iPhone.
 When it vibrates* in an awful situation, I answer the call with my Apple watch, telling the person that I will call back later.

 *It never rings

 In his blog, Jerry lists eight arguments in favor of the landline and rejects them all.
-However, reason number 6 is strange as it reads: "You need your (fixed network) phone to work when you lose power."
+However, reason number 6 is odd: "You need your (fixed network) phone to work when you lose power."

 When I lose power in my apartment, my Internet is dead, and so is my landline*.
 On the other hand, my mobile phone is working and lets me call the power company.